 So while there’s no guarantee that your cat has a favorite person, paying attention to its behavior can give you some clues as to who it might be.
 If your cat seems particularly attached to you or anyone else in the family, consider yourself lucky – you’ve found yourself a furry friend for life!

 Sure, your cat may not be as demonstrative as your dog when it comes to showing affection.
 But that doesn’t mean they don’t know you love them!

 In fact, research has shown that cats are quite attuned to the emotions of those around them, and they definitely know when we love them.
-One study found that cats react differently to their owners’ voices depending on whether they’re expressing positive or negative emotions.
-When people spoke to their cats in a happy tone of voice, the cats responded with purring and rubbing against their owner.

 But when people used a stern voice or spoke harshly to their cats, the felines responded by moving away and avoiding eye contact.
 This shows that cats are very in tune with our emotional state, and they understand when we’re feeling good versus bad.
 Therefore, it stands to reason that they also understand when we express love towards them – even if it might not always be in the form of physical affection.

 So next time you feel like your cat isn’t returning your affections in kind, don’t despair – they probably just have a different way of showing you how much they care!

 Sure, your cat knows you’re the one who fills its food bowl each day.
 It may even seem to recognize your voice and come when you call.
 But does your cat really know who you are?

 Cats are not as social as dogs, so they don’t form the same kind of attachment to their owners that dogs do.
 However, this doesn’t mean that cats don’t bond with their humans at all.
 A study conducted by Japanese researchers found that cats do indeed recognize their owners’ voices.